tetj/NXSyncDBI/CopyUpdates/HowTo.md

 - Check the README file and `settings.json` file for more details about the configuration
 - Scan your library
 - Check the Updates tab
-- Check Iptorrent or Torrenday for updates
+- Check your favorite websites for updates
-- When opening the `.torrent`, check that the version number in the filename matches the available version listed in Switch-Library-Manager
+- When opening the `.torrent`, check that the version number in the filename matches the latest available version listed in Switch-Library-Manager

 # How to copy your games/updates to your Switch